speedment/speedment-doc/pages/maven.md

 " %}

 ### Adding a Type Mapper
 {{site.data.javadoc.TypeMapper}}s are used to map a database type to a Java type and vice versa.
-For example, a `Timestamp` field can  be mapped to the Java type `long` to save memory and reduce the number of objects that are created during execution. {{site.data.javadoc.TypeMapper}}s can be added to the Maven Targets dynamically and will then be available like any built-in {{site.data.javadoc.TypeMapper}}.
+For example, a `Timestamp` field can  be mapped to the Java type `long` to save memory and reduce the number of objects that are created during execution.
+Any number of {{site.data.javadoc.TypeMapper}}s can be added to the Maven Targets dynamically and will then be available like any built-in {{site.data.javadoc.TypeMapper}}.

 A custom {{site.data.javadoc.TypeMapper}} should be created in a separate project together with a component that is used to install the `TypeMapper` as described in [this tutorial](https://github.com/speedment/speedment/wiki/Tutorial:-Plug-in-a-Custom-TypeMapper)